rern/RuneUI_enhancement/features.md

 - Bookmarks and webradios can be renamed
 - Bookmarks and webradios can be named with ', " characters
 - Scroll long bookmark names
-- Show filenames or URL of webradio
+- Show filenames or URL of saved webradio before played
 - Changes reflect to all clients

 ### Playlist: